hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 I've provided MQTT support for those that are interested - I'm genuinely curious, if not a bit skeptical, at how many people actually want to use this capability.
 MQTT has a lot of nerd-credibility, and it was a fun side project to mess around with. :smile:

 `homebridge-unifi-protect` will publish MQTT events if you've configured a broker in the controller-specific settings.
-The plugin supports a rich set of capabilities over MQTT.
+The plugin supports a rich set of capabilities over MQTT allowing you to observe or interact with every UniFi Protect device category.
 This includes:

   * Camera-specific RTSP information.
   * Doorbell message events.
 See [doorbell message events](#doorbell-messages) for additional details.